-Would you like to know the environmental and social impacts of the most popular Christmas gifts?
-In this article, you will find everything you need to know.
+It's beginning to look a lot like Christmas – the weather outside is frightful and Wham! might be slowly rocking on your playlist.
+But, you might be thinking: All I want for Christmas is to know the environmental and social impacts of the most popular Christmas gifts!
 (Spoiler: this massive and super informative infographic sums it all up pretty well!).

-With Christmas around the corner, it is about time to look at our shopping list full of Christmas gifts.
-Surely, Christmas is the time of joy, family reunions and rest but this period can put quite some stress on us, our fellow people and animals, our planet and resources.
+Surely, Christmas is a time of joy, family reunions and relaxation.
+But this period can put quite some stress on us, our fellow humans and animals, our planet and resources.

 The article continues below this image.